postsharp/Metalama.Documentation/conceptual/Aspects/debugging-aspects.md

 To attach a debugger to the design-time compiler process:

-1. Install Metalama Command Line Tools as described in <xref:dotnet-tool>.
+1. Install the Metalama Command Line Tool as described in <xref:dotnet-tool>.
 2. Execute the following commands:

    ```powershell